 In the past we’ve shared some of our favorite hacks for taking photos that are perfect for ecommerce.
-Here are the best places to find free photos to use for your commercial use, the best tools to create Pin worthy pics and the hot new place to share them.
+Here are the best places to find photos to use for commercial use, the free photo apps ls to create Pin worthy pics, and a hot new place to share them.

 With over 570,000 high quality free pictures to choose from, this website is by far the best option for those looking to cut back on spending.
 Simply pick the resolution, complete the captcha, and download!
 Now you have a free, useful commercial recourse right at the tips of your fingers.

 Though everyone is able to submit images to Pexels, the site is very picky about which pictures are good enough to be published.
 This site is great as it offers endless amounts of space images and professional candids.
 You can post pictures from your business or take advantage of the high quality photos already given to you.

 Similar to the other apps listed, Flickr is a site made for uploading and sharing images, only this app is limited to those who sign up (basic accounts are free).
 If you do reach the limit on uploads, however, there is a small yearly fee applied.
 For simply looking to download free stock photos, Flickr has you covered!
 This app even offers a editing feature, so you can adjust and personalize your picture to your liking.

 PixTeller is touted as a “poster maker,” but it’s brilliant for creating Pinterest worthy images.
 Edit the background, text, photos, icons and more, however you like.
 The interface is intuitive to use (I, a non-technical person, was able to navigate it pretty easily), and there are lots of options to choose from.
 The height of each poster is easily adjustable to add length, making the final result ideal for pinning.